junsulee75/db2psconfig/README.md

 ### 4. Run `setup.sh`

-This will do everything until you pureScale instance.
+This will do everything until you see the new pureScale instance.

 ```
 ./setup.sh
 ```

 That's it.

+> Estimated tiem : 2 ~ 3 hours. ( All prereq. and Db2 install and configuration )

 [Contents](#contents)